Ryo-wtnb11/TTNOpt/docs/source/tutorials/reconstruction.rst

 Reconstruction of TTNs
 =================================

-In this tutorial, we show how we can optimize the network structure given a tree tensor network using the TTNOpt package.
+We can also optimize the network structure given a tree tensor network using the TTNOpt package.

 We assume that the input is given as a TTN, local tensors and the .dat file that specify the connectivity of the network.
-All input files should be included in the same directory such that:
+All input files should be included in the same directory such as:

 .. code-block:: bash